72 acres of private

 However the exterior of the Main Hall remained much as it always was, as shown here in 1978.

-Those original upstairs/downstairs features have now thankfully been reinstated.
+The original upstairs/downstairs features have been reinstated.

 In 2021 a purpose-built facility, designed for the owner’s own entertaining requirements, was completed to the north-east of the Hall to replace an unsympathetic pool hall.